hellohaptik/docs_haptik/docs/bot-analytics/overview.md

 ![Queries](assets/Overview9.png)

-This section gives the top queries coming on the bot.
+This section gives first 5 queries as per volume coming on the bot.

 > Query is a step or a series of steps designed to see the effectiveness of the bot to help user’s reach their goal.